 - State of Michigan Income Tax Returns (MI-1040), Applicant must file this tax return even if they own no income tax or are not required to file a Michigan Income Tax Return if they were granted a Federal Income Tax Credit.
 The State will provide a 6% supplement EITC when the Applicant files his/her State Income Tax Return.

-- If Applicant did not file a Federal or State Income Tax return, they must complete and file an Income Tax Exemption Affidavit (Treasury Form 4988) for all persons residing in the residence who were not required to file in the current or in the immediately preceding year, and who did not meet the qualifications for receiving an EITC.
+- If Applicant did not file a Federal or State Income Tax return, they must complete and file an Income Tax Exemption Affidavit (Treasury Form 4988) for all persons residing in the residence who were not required to file in the current or in the immediate preceding year, and who did not meet the qualifications for receiving an EITC.

 - Michigan Homestead Property Tax Credit Claim (ML-1040CR).

 - Social Security Benefit Statement (form SSA-1099) for all persons residing in the household, who receive Social Security benefits.